tototomate123/tuwunel/README.md

 #### Tracking

+> [!IMPORTANT]
-Containerized deployments often track an image tag to automatically update and restart the server. **We strongly advise tracking the `:latest` tag** (or some other similar indirect meta-tag appropriate for your platform).
-This gives us the necessary discretion to keep you on the appropriate version; we will point these tags at the latest stable release.
+> **We strongly advise tracking the `:latest` tag when automatically updating.**

+This gives us the necessary discretion to keep you on the appropriate stable version.
 We discourage tracking the main branch, as we want to update that more frequently moving forward.

 ### Getting Help & Support